mmpacker/js-slot-machine/README.md

                   *  Manipulates the DOM to change the slot message to display 'spin again' message.
                *  If there are NO credits remaining:
                   *  Manipulates the DOM to change the slot message to display 'game over' message.
-                  *  ------ Plays 'game over' sound effect.
+                  * Plays 'game over' sound effect.

+    * Sound Toggle
+      * Adds functionality to turn sound effects ON or OFF by clicking the 🔈 button.

 *  Invoke the init function so that the game loads to the initial state when the page loads.

 ## Future Enhancements

------- Add possible future enhancements to this app.
+* Add feature that allows the user to wager more than one credit on a spin and pay out more for a win based on the increased risk.

+* Add improvements to the game styling.

+* Add improved special effects when reels are spinning and when the user wins.

+* Optimize the app for accessability.

+* Improve the responsive design further to make the app 100% scalable.

 ## Special Thanks